radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/07-virtual-vews-for-dsml-or-spml-backends.md

 description: Namespace Configuration Guide
 ---

-# Chapter 7: Virtual Views for DSML or SPML Backends
+# Virtual Views for DSML or SPML Backends
 Virtual views of DSML and SPML backends are supported with RadiantOne.

 ## Configuration